nlbeaird/nlbeaird.github.io/_pages/home.md

 ---

 I've just started on the teaching faculty in the Department of Marine and Coastal Sciences at Rutgers University.
-I will working on the new Masters program in Integrated Ocean Observing.
-More info to come soon!
+I will be working on the new Masters program in Integrated Ocean Observing.
+Stay tuned for more info about this!

 ---